bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Getting Help

-For Web Analytics help, please contact the GDX Service Desk via [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9).
-For inquiries about starting a new analytics account please contact the GDX Analytics Team.
+For any questions regarding this project, please contact the GDX Analytics Team.

 ## Contributors